Common Bathroom Vanity Materials and their Traits

 With enough shopping around, there’s no end to the amount of different bathroom vanity units on the market.
 That being said, there are many materials used which aren’t as suitable as is expected.

 And that’s just it, when you purchase a bathroom vanity unit online, you expect it to function well in a damp, bathroom environment.
 However, if you skimp too much and try to save as much money as you can, that’s when you can fall into traps and end up with a poorly manufactured unit with unsuitable traits.
-Let’s look at a few examples:

 Particle Board

 Particle board (or composite wood) uses glue and wood particles to form this well-known material.
-They are heated to extreme temperatures and shapes into sheets of varying sizes and thickness, and then used to assemble all-manner of furniture.
+They are heated to extreme temperatures and shaped into sheets of varying sizes and thickness, and then used to assemble all-manner of furniture.

-Now, particle board in almost any other setting works great.
+Now, particle boards in almost any other setting works great.
 However, in the bathroom, not so much.
 This is because they tend not to be the highest performers, sagging under excessive weight and giving way to moisture and damp fairly easily.

 MDF

-As for medium density fibreboard (MDF), whilst it is an attractive budget choice, like particle board, it is heavier and denser.
+As for medium density fiberboard (MDF), whilst it is an attractive budget choice, like particle board, it is heavier and denser.
 Therefore, it must be properly treated and sealed before use.
 Otherwise, with too much exposure to moisture, your MDF bathroom vanity unit is going to swell and fall into disrepair.

 Plywood